 Founder and President of Adolescent Self Injury Foundation

-Joan obtained her bachelor's degree in psychology from the George Washington University in 1976, and her Master's in Social Work from the Catholic University of America in 1979.
-Licensed in both Maryland and the District of Columbia, she has received extensive postgraduate training in the Advanced Studies Program from Georgetown University Medical enter from 1995-2002.
+Joan obtained her bachelor's degree in psychology from the George Washington University and her Master's in Social Work from the Catholic University of America.
+Licensed in both Maryland and the District of Columbia, she has received extensive postgraduate training in the Advanced Studies Program from Georgetown University Medical Center from 1995-2002.
 Joan is a member of the Academy of Certified Social Workers, and is a designated Diplomate in Clinical Social Work, the highest level of recogniton available through professional societies.
 In 2005, Joan joined a panel of experts at USA Today as well as provided training to the Montgomery County Fatality Committee on adolescent depression and suicide.
 Joan is a graduate of Leadership Montgomery Class of 1996, and was the Chairperson for the Montgomery County Youth Workers Training Committee for 17 years.
 She currently serves on the Board of Directors of the nonprofit foundation Foods4Thought.
 She has been interviewed for the Washington Post, the Bethesda Magazine, the Gazette newspapers, and has been featured on television news and radio shows throughout the East Coast.
 Today, Joan maintains a private practice as an adolescent specialist in Rockville, MD.

 Board of Directors

 Troy Crites offers first hand experience about self-injurious adolescents.
 On January 19, 2007, his daughter Rachel Crites and her friend Rachel Smith went missing.
 Two weeks later, after a nationwide search, the two girls, age 18 and 16, were found dead of carbon monoxide poisoning.
 They had committed suicide.
 After thorough review of all the factors that led to this tragic event, it is clear that more could have been done to prevent this great loss.